The FreshContext

 Freshness score

-An optional numeric freshness value 0–100:
+An optional numeric freshness value 0–100.
+The canonical FreshContext model is exponential Decay-Adjusted Relevancy:

 | Score | Interpretation |